 - Jekyll static site generator.
 The tool is perfect for those who need to convert small websites like blogs or portfolios.
 Supported by GitHub, it uses ready-made template directories with different text and file formats.
-It, not only converts the website but also renders it to generate a stable static HTML version.
+It not only converts the website but also renders it to generate a stable static HTML version.

 - Pelican static site generator.
 This instrument may work out for those who deal with formats like Markdown or AsciiDoc.
 A great benefit is that the site generator has special features that put ease on the sitemap files generation, which is crucial.
 At the same time, it supports RSS feeds, analytic tools, integration with social media platforms, etc.

 - HTTrack to Convert a WP Site to Static HTML.
-It is a good instrument for those who want to check the way their website will look like after converting but before going online.
+It is a good instrument for those who want to check the way their website will look after converting but before going online.
 The system comes as an open-source platform with the functionality to download your website keeping the same structure.
 It uses local storage with created directories specifically for your website files and images.
-At the same time, HTTrack creates site’s HTML letting you browse the project offline.
+At the same time, HTTrack creates the site’s HTML letting you browse the project offline.

 In other words, you get a mirror site that has been downloaded on the local drive.
-It has the same structure as your initial WP project with all dynamically generated content including comments recent posts, related articles, etc.
+It has the same structure as your initial WP project with all dynamically generated content including comments, recent posts, related articles etc.

 The main downside is that you will need to compress the files, as the tool saves them separately.
 Moreover, the system is pretty complicated to use.
 You are supposed to know how to access file manager or FTP client to upload the archive with the content and website files with their further extraction depending on the directory.

-3. Manual Conversion to HTML
+Manual Conversion of a WordPress Website to HTML

 In some cases, it is better to come up with a new HTML website rather than opt for migrating tools.
 It is not just about complexity or technical issues.
-Some static site generators do not support vital website elements such as contact forms, native WP-navigation tools, etc. In other words, you might find your static version with some crucial blocks lacking.
+Some static site generators do not support vital website elements such as contact forms, native WP-navigation tools etc. In other words, you might find your static version with some crucial blocks lacking.